-- 1. the nature of the offence, including the character and seriousness of the act itself, and whether it was committed on impulse or in a planned and deliberate way; - 2. the age, background and family circumstances of the offender; - 3. the previous criminal record (if any) of the offender, the length of time since his or her last conviction and any indication of lenient treatment in the past; - 4. any unusual circumstances that appear from the evidence; - 5. any mitigating factors, such as a plea of guilty and cooperation with the police; - 6. any aggravating circumstances, such as the abuse of a spouse, common-law partner, a person under the age of 18 or a position of trust or authority in relation to the victim; - 7. a pre-sentence report (if one is ordered by a judge) that is prepared by a probation officer and contains information regarding all aspects of the offender's background; - 8. the penalties assigned by law to the offence including minimum and maximum sentences; and - 9. consistency in the sentencing of different individuals who participate in the same crime.
+- 1. The nature of the offence, including the character and seriousness of the act itself, and whether it was committed on impulse or in a planned and deliberate way; - 2.
+The age, background and family circumstances of the offender; - 3.
+The previous criminal record (if any) of the offender, the length of time since their last conviction and any indication of lenient treatment in the past; - 4.
+Any unusual circumstances that appear from the evidence; - 5.
+Any mitigating factors, such as a plea of guilty and cooperation with the police; - 6.
+Any aggravating circumstances, such as the abuse of a spouse, common-law partner, a person under the age of 18 or a position of trust or authority in relation to the victim; - 7.
+A pre-sentence report (if one is ordered by a judge) that is prepared by a probation officer and contains information regarding all aspects of the offender's background; - 8.
+The penalties assigned by law to the offence including minimum and maximum sentences; and - 9.
+Consistency in the sentencing of different individuals who participate in the same crime.

-The Criminal Code also states that all available sanctions other than imprisonment should be considered where reasonable for adult offenders, and particular attention should be given to the circumstances of aboriginal offenders.
+The Criminal Code also states that all available sanctions other than imprisonment should be considered where reasonable for adult offenders, and particular attention should be given to the circumstances of Aboriginal offenders.

-The Youth Criminal Justice Act states that all available sanctions other than custody that are reasonable in the circumstances should be considered for all young persons, with particular attention to the circumstances of aboriginal young persons.
+The Youth Criminal Justice Act states that all available sanctions other than custody that are reasonable in the circumstances should be considered for all young persons, with particular attention to the circumstances of Aboriginal young persons.